The Complex History of Johnson & Johnson

 It’s worked in spades.
 Johnson & Johnson has been one of the most successful blue chip stock investments of all time.
 The underlying economic engine and incentive systems unleashed by the business model are so superior to most other firms, that even if you bought it at absurd valuation levels, such as during the Nifty Fifty era, you still beat the S&P 500 if you held it for 25+ years.
 It has a structural advantage its competitors can’t match.

 Specifics are always useful so to give you an idea of real-world numbers, let’s imagine you go back to the early 1980’s when Aaron and I were born.
 Say that our parents and grandparents got together and, between them, kicked in $50 a month for us, respectively, by sending a check to the Johnson & Johnson dividend reinvestment program.
-It was already one of the biggest healthcare companies in the world.
-Nearly every widow in the country owned it.
+It was already one of the biggest healthcare companies in the world, not to mention a staple of conservative portfolios.
 It had a prominent place in the portfolio of most mutual funds.
 This was not some little-known firm but, rather, a global medical conglomerate with the founding family ranking on the then-newly established Forbes 400 list.
 This would have taken nearly nothing; hardly any sacrifice; veritable pocket change.

 What would we have today had this occurred in some alternate universe?
 Ignoring the minor fees which wouldn’t have made much difference, anyway, here’s what each of us would have brought into the marriage property sitting on our joint balance sheet: